 • Preheat oven to 450 degrees F, with a pizza stone inside if possible (or use a baking sheet turned upside down).

-• Divide pizza dough into 8 portions.
+• Roll dough and add toppings: Divide pizza dough into 8 portions.
 Roll each into a flat disk, about ¼ inch thick.
 Add about ¼ cup of toppings to one side, including a generous sprinkle of cheese.
 Fold the other half of dough over the toppings and seal the edges together.

 • Serve with warmed pizza sauce or Marinara sauce for dipping.
 Or try other dipping sauces like white garlic sauce, ranch, Alfredo, or bbq sauce.